20 Ways You’re Shortening the Life of Your Dishwasher

 Running small loads

 Always be sure your dishwasher is full, Rogers recommends.
-Not only will it save you on water and electric, but it’ll mean fewer uses and a longer life for the appliance.
+Not only will it save you on water and electricity, but it’ll mean fewer uses and a longer life for the appliance.

 Using hard water